Description

 Using this definition on our asset we see for example:

-• The ratio of annual return and downside deviation over 5 years of US Market Strategy 2x Leverage Unhedged is 1.22, which is greater, thus better compared to the benchmark SPY (0.85) in the same period.
+• Looking at the ratio of annual return and downside deviation of 1.25 in the last 5 years of US Market Strategy 2x Leverage Unhedged, we see it is relatively larger, thus better in comparison to the benchmark SPY (0.91)

 Ulcer: